 - Assign Topics: Move prompts to different topics (one topic per prompt).

-- Deactivate: Turn multiple prompts inactive while still preserving data.
+- Archive: Archive multiple prompts while still preserving data.

 - Assign Tags and Topics: Same as above.